-PT Pyramid with More Mileage:
+PT Pyramid with More Mileage

-Continue pyramid on set 11-15
+- Continue pyramid on sets 11-15.

-Harder Progressions: Now add more difficult exercises to the PT Pyramid.
-Work your way up a pullup pyramid to 20, but add a short run of 40-50m (meters) and make this place the location for your burpees, 8 count pushups, push presses, kettlebell swings, etc. Make them a 1:1 ratio of how many pull-ups you do.
+Harder progressions: Now add more difficult exercises to the PT pyramid.
+Work your way up a pull-up pyramid to 20, but add a short run of 40-50 meters and make this place the location for your burpees, eight-count push-ups, push presses, kettlebell swings, etc. Make them a 1:1 ratio of how many pull-ups you do.

 Watch this video to see how you can design your own advanced pyramid circuit.

-The Complete PT Progression Series:
+Complete PT Progression Series

-PT Progression Series #1: PT Pyramids: Do this workout EVERY OTHER DAY.
+- PT Progression Series #1: PT Pyramids: Do this workout every other day.
 No workout is good to do daily for long periods of time.
 It is best to do this foundation workout only three days a week.

 - PT Progression #2: Superset: This is another sub max-effort foundation workout to increase the volume of your PT exercises.
 It is recommended to add this type of workout and replace a pyramid workout once a week so you only total these upper-body workouts only three times a week.
 Learn how to design a superset effectively.